jankeromnes/Gaudi-In-a-Day/README.md

 * More links for places to eat

-* Map of where the hot attractions are
+* Map of where the hot attractions are and how to get to them
+* Reviews

 ## Technologies Used